• Skip to primary navigation

 Trust me...you are going to want to make extra sauce as it is so good and I have been putting it on almost everything this week.

 If you have a food processor, making the Thai styled chimichurri sauce could not be easier.
-Even if you are not in Asia, you can certainly make this delicious sauce with a few exchanges if you do not have access to an Asian market near you.
+Even if you are not in Asia, you can certainly make this delicious sauce with a few exchanges even if you do not have access to an Asian market near you.

 Holy Basil

 "Hey did someone ring the dinner bell?
 That was so kind of my master to leave that whole tray of beef just for me."
+Can you spot the Yorkie in the photo below?

 When I lived in Michigan, I grilled outside all year around.
-It was about this time of the year that I would plow a little one lane snow shoveled lane out to the gas grill.
+It was about this time of the year that I would plow a snow shoveled lane out to the gas grill.
 I cannot think of a better way to let mother nature know who is boss than to rule over the grill with this mouth-watering Grilled Flank Steak with Thai Style Chimichurri.
-However if you are a bunch of fair weather only grillers, you can also grill up a lovely steak in your grill pan inside your warm house or fry one up Gordon Ramsey style in your iron skillet.
+If you don't have time to make a chimichurri sauce try our marinated grilled steak and/or try your hand at herbed butter.

 Summer Grilling and Chilling Recipes